noahehall/theBookOfNoah/aws_developer.md

     - security groups: NO! there is no way to deny traffic to a specific IP, you can only allow/deny ports
   33. how do you make a bastion server highly available?
     - create multiple subnets (at least 2)
-  34. can you build out a VPC from memory?
-    - public subnet?
-    - private subnet?
-    - net instance ?
-    - nat gateway ?
-    - bastion host?
   35. can VPCs span regions?
     - NO!
   36. can VPCs span multiple availability zones?